bvetsa/AgentForge/SPEC.md

 Phase 6 implemented the end-to-end dev pipeline.
 A user can run `agentforge dev run --input "<request>"`, inspect generated patches at the approval gate, approve all proposed patches interactively or with `--yes`, and then have AgentForge apply approved patches and run safe detected tests in one artifact directory.

+Phase 7 implemented the planner-controlled iteration loop.
+If tests fail and cycles remain, the testing report goes back to the planner, the planner deterministically records `continue`, another implementation cycle runs, and approval is required again before applying patches.

 The current scope is still intentionally limited.
-AgentForge does not start debugger/failure-repair loops, commit changes to Git, integrate real LLM APIs, provide a dashboard, dynamically create workflows, perform real LLM planning, or let agents dynamically decide which tools to call.
-File modification only happens after explicit human approval through `agentforge patch apply` or the Phase 6 dev pipeline approval gate.
+AgentForge does not have a separate debugger agent, commit changes to Git, integrate real LLM APIs, provide a dashboard, dynamically create workflows, perform real LLM planning, or let agents dynamically decide which tools to call.
+Debugging/repair behavior comes from cycling the end-to-end pipeline.
+File modification only happens after explicit human approval through `agentforge patch apply` or the dev pipeline approval gate.

 ## User Story